 Public International Law is a one-year Master’s specialisation at the internationally acclaimed Leiden Law School at Leiden University.
-The programme focuses on legislation that governs international relations in an increasingly complex global society.
+The programme focuses on the legal framework that governs international relations in an increasingly complex global society.

 In this programme you will gain a thorough understanding of the fundamental doctrines of public international law, studying different perspectives from theory and practice.
 We will also challenge you to develop your own views on the role and functioning of law in international society.